Gbury/dolmen/doc/tuto.md

 ## Terms and Statements

-Given the broad scope of some languages, the requirements for terms implementation can sometimes be not trivial; for instance, the tptp language specification includes THF, which describes higher-order terms, and comes with quite a lot of builtin quantifiers such as definite and indefinite description.
+Given the broad scope of some languages, the requirements for terms implementation can sometimes be far from trivial; for instance, the tptp language specification includes THF, which describes higher-order terms, and comes with quite a lot of builtin quantifiers such as definite and indefinite description.